Wemyss and District Tramways Company

 Wemyss and District Tramways operated a tramway service between Leven and Kirkcaldy between 1906 and 1932.

 History

-The Wemyss Tramway Order of 1905 authorised the construction of this tramway.
+The Wemyss Tramways Order 1905 authorised the construction of this tramway.
 It was financed by the Wemyss Coal Company, owned by Randolph Wemyss.

 On 8 August 1906 a tram made a trial run from the shed at Aberhill, Methil to the power station at Denbeath, which attracted a large crowd.
 The power station contained two engines of 250 h.p. each.
 Services started on 25 August 1906, and it had running powers to the Kirkcaldy Corporation Tramways system.